 - Leading by example (Do you provide a model for others?)

-- Support and development (Do you support and show respect for your team and individual aspirations?)
+- Support and development (Do you support and show respect for your team and and individual aspirations through individualized consideration?)

 - Fostering collaboration (Do you develop a team spirit?)